uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/device_routines/device-routines.rst

 RNG domain contains two classes types:

-   -  Engines (basic random number generators) classes, which holds the state of generator and is a source of i.i.d. random.
-Refer to :ref:`onemkl_device_rng_engines` for a detailed description.
+   -  Engines (basic random number generators) classes, which holds the state of generator and is a source of independent and identically distributed random variables.
+      Refer to :ref:`onemkl_rng_engines_basic_random_number_generators`
+      for a detailed description.
    -  Distribution classes templates (transformation classes) for different types of statistical distributions, for example, uniform, normal (Gaussian), binomial,